emineuysal95/emineuysal95/README.md

 📚 Recent Learning & Projects

-Building a predictive model for early disease risk scoring using Python & Power BI

-Customer churn analysis in telecom and e-commerce sectors
+Building a predictive model Customer churn analysis in telecom and e-commerce sectors

 Completing a professional certificate in Big Data and Predictive Analytics at TMU